Professor, Department of Agricultural and Resource Economics,

 Selected Colorado River Publications

 Kerna, A., B. Colby, and F. Zamora.
-2017 (in press).
+2017.
 “Valuing Environmental Flows in Mexico’s Colorado River Delta.”
 Water Economics and Policy.

 Bonnie Colby.
 2016.
 “Water Linkages beyond the Farm Gate: Implications for Agriculture.”
 Federal Reserve Bank Economic Review, November. https://www.kansascityfed.org/~/media/files/publicat/econrev/econrevarchive/2016/si16colby.pdf